-We are pleased with the diverse opportunities in our high schools, consisting of a variety and depth of courses offered including twenty-six Advanced Placement® courses, the International Baccalaureate® Programmes, the Information Technology Program, four MPS Career Academies, Early College, Intern Omaha, and Air Force Junior Reserve Officer Training (AFJROTC).
+We are pleased with the diverse opportunities in our high schools, consisting of a variety and depth of courses offered including twenty-six Advanced Placement® courses, Air Force Junior Reserve Officer Training (AFJROTC), the AP CapstoneTM Program, Early College, Intern Omaha, the International Baccalaureate® Programme, and several MPS Career Academies.
 Some programs may require an application or transfer to the host high school.
 Detailed information about all of these opportunities is included on the following pages.